What is 'on demand' and what's happening to runs?

 What about highly facilitated courses or courses with sensitive content?

-We understand there may be some courses where on demand is unsuitable and you may prefer to create separate runs.
+Some courses may be unsuitable for on demand and require separate runs.
 This is likely to be the case if your course requires high levels of facilitation or if it's on a sensitive topic and you would prefer to monitor courses more closely for designated periods.
-For more information about how to run highly facilitated courses, see here.
+Find out more about how to run highly facilitated courses.

 What if I need to make a change to my course content?